navigation

 It was while we were holidaying in Salou, Spain, at the Costa Durada Hotel, in September 2025 that we both suddenly twigged that Spain could actually be our place in the sun.
 A new home, maybe.

 It ticked a lot of boxes for us.
-A good and cheaper holiday base for the kids and grandchildren, PortAventura World right next door, only around a two-hour flight from the UK, and roughly 7 to 9 hours of sun a day for much of the year.
+A good and cheaper holiday base for the kids and grandchildren, PortAventura World right next door, only around a two-hour flight from the UK, and roughly 7 to 9 hours of sunshine a day for much of the year.
 In summer, it regularly hits 10 to 12 hours a day.
-Perfect.
+Great.

-Within a couple of days, we had drawn up a draft five-year plan (see below).
+Within a couple of days, we had drawn up a draft five-year plan.
+That plan is below, but I've also added for download in my Google Drive.

 We went to A Place in the Sun Live in Manchester earlier in 2026.
 It was good.
 Useful.
 Also a bit of a blur.
 Too many talks, too many options, too many people telling you slightly different things.